pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

 become used to seeing them.
 One thing that will help you is to learn a little bit more about C++.

-[//]: # (TODO: Add link to section on Naming Conventions)

 The first question you probably have about this little program is “How do I run it?”
 Running a C++ program is not as simple as running a Python program.
-The first thing you need to do with a C++ program is compile it.
-The first big difference between C++ and Python is that Python is an interpreted language.
+The first thing you need to do with a C++ program is to compile it.
+The first big difference between C++ and Python is that Python is an *interpreted language*.
 We could run our Python programs in the Python **interpreter**, and we were often quite happy to do that.
-C++ makes running programs a two step process.
+In C++, running programs is a two step process.

-First, we must type the hello
-world program into a file and save that file using a name like ``hello.cpp`` Once we have saved the file we **compile** it either from the command line or from an IDE.
+First, we must type the hello world program into a file and save that file using a name like ``hello.cpp`` Once we have saved the file we **compile** it either from the command line or from an integrated development environment (IDE).
+Only after it is compiled, can we run it.

 Now you may be wondering what good is that extra step?
 What does compiling do for us?
 There are a couple of important benefits we get